mastrojs/mastrojs.github.io/data/guide/cli-install.md

 ## Setup local development server

-In this section, we'll be using the modern [Deno](https://deno.com) JavaScript runtime, which makes our live quite a bit easier compared to Node.js.
-(No `npm install` step required, `Deno.serve` and TypeScript type-checking are built-in, etc.) However, you can also [use Mastro with Node.js](https://github.com/mastrojs/template-basic-node).
+In this section, we'll be using the modern [Deno](https://deno.com) JavaScript runtime, which makes our life quite a bit easier compared to other runtimes: No `npm install` step required, `Deno.serve` and TypeScript type-checking are built-in, etc. However, you can also [use Mastro with Node.js](https://github.com/mastrojs/template-basic-node) or [with Bun](https://github.com/mastrojs/template-basic-bun).

 To preview your website in a browser, while you work on it, let's start a local development server.